AnneHartebrodt/fc-federated-svd/README.md

 For more information on the fedeated singular value decomposition you might find [this repository](https://github.com/AnneHartebrodt/federated-pca-simulation) useful where simulation code for the algorithms can be found.

 ## Usage
-Please see the input specification and more information on the app website https://featurecloud.ai/app/federated-svd
+Please find the input specification and more information on the app website https://featurecloud.ai/app/federated-svd

 ## References